antoniocapizzi95/padel-booking/README.md

     ```
   - **Mocked Users**: `user1`, `user2`, `user3`, `user4` (Any string can be passed as a password, the authentication is only for demonstration purposes).

 - **GET /slot**: Retrieves available slots for a specified date.
-If no date is provided, the default is set to tomorrow's date.
+If no date is provided, the default is set to tomorrow's date (Require authentication token in the header).

 The selected date must be passed as parameter, for example

     GET http://localhost:3000/slot?date=2024-03-19

-- **POST /booking**: Books a slot.
+- **POST /booking**: Books a slot (Require authentication token in the header).
   - **Request Body**:
     ```json
     {